 Lions are distinctly affectionate within the pride, rubbing heads and licking one another – that’s how they say hello.
 They love lazing around, spending about 20 hours a day resting or sleeping.
 So, you’ll probably spot them snoozing in the shade.
 Although they are seen throughout the Kruger, the southern region provides the best chance of seeing lions.

-If this interests you, why not read more about lion and lioness comparisons, their roles and differences in the pride
+If this interests you, check out this article on lion and lioness roles to learn more about their differences in the pride.

 Leopards are characterized by their captivating pattern, which comprises black spotted markings arranged in rosettes on golden-yellow fur.
 Males and females vary in weight with an average large male weighing about 154 pounds.
 Whereas females are significantly lighter at about 66 pounds.